 - The non-occupying co-borrower must have a main residence within the United States.

 Loan Ratio and Down Payment

-The maximum loan-to-value ratio of 96.5%, for a 3.5%* down payment, is allowed if the co-borrower is related to the buyer.
+The maximum loan-to-value ratio of 96.5%, with as little as 3.5%* down payment.
 Since many FHA buyers are able to obtain a gift of a down payment from their parents or relatives, the non-occupying co-borrower can skip the usual paperwork associated with the gift and simply use their funds for the down payment.

 Freddie Mac Non-Occupying Co-Borrower Rules and Guidelines

 The general rules for a Freddie Mac loan are quite similar to the rules for the FHA loan.
 If a borrower and non-occupying co-borrower are approved for the mortgage the online underwriting system will determine what debt ratios are allowed for their particular loan.

 One of the main differences for Freddie Mac is that the occupying borrower must have a down payment that comes from their own funds.
 This money has to be at least 5% of the home’s sales price.
 Funds that can be used towards the down payment are